 Another popular pick, especially for first-time visitors, is to get a Paris hotel with a view of the Eiffel tower.
 This can be pricey, but you can’t complain about the views.
 Here are some beautiful Paris hotels with views of the Eiffel Tower:

-What to see and do in Paris in 3 days?
+So what are the best things to do in Paris in 3 days?
 Where do I even start?
-There are millions of things so it’s definitely worth doing a little bit of planning to figure out what you want to see and do the most.
+There are millions of things to do in Paris so it’s definitely worth doing a little bit of planning to figure out what you want to see and do the most.
 Also consider the weather; is it supposed to rain one day?
 Choose that day for museums.

 Another thing to keep in mind is that part of Paris’ charm are the streets, buildings, and neighbourhoods.
 While it definitely takes longer, I try to explore as much of the city as possible by foot.
 I’m not saying walk from Montmartre to the Eiffel tower, but you could walk from the Arc du Triomphe to the Eiffel Tower.